 SOUTH CAROLINA Statute(s) S.C.
 CODE ANN. §§ 11-58-10 to 100 (West 2022).
-12 Initial effective date(s) May 23, 2022.
+Initial effective date(s) May 23, 2022.
 Substantive None. amendment(s) to laws Does the law establish a Yes.
-The South Carolina Opioid Recovery Fund (Fund) receives dedicated fund all funds obtained through settlements or judgments from independent of the companies connected to the production or supply of opioids.
-The general treasury for Fund is kept by the state treasurer in a distinct and separate trust opioid litigation proceeds? kept separate from the general fund.
+The South Carolina Opioid Recovery Fund receives all dedicated fund funds obtained through settlements or judgments from independent of the companies connected to the production or supply of opioids.
+The general treasury for fund is kept by the state treasurer in a distinct and separate trust opioid litigation kept separate from the general fund.
 S.C.
-CODE ANN. § 11-58-30 (West 2022).
-Does the law set out ' ' permissible expenditures Yes.
-Funds may only be disbursed for approved abatement strategies, which are "measures to address and remediate opioidfor the funds? related issues that are set forth in opioid-related settlements" Tor the runus. between South Carolina and companies that market opioids.
+CODE ANN. § 11-58-30 proceeds?
+(West 2022).
+Does the law set out Yes.
+Funds may only be disbursed for approved abatement permissible expenditures strategies, which are "measures to address and remediate opioidfor the funds? related issues that are set forth in opioid-related settlements" between South Carolina and companies that market opioids.
 S.C.
-Code Ann. § 11-58-20 (West 2022).
-Does the law establish a Yes.
-The South Carolina Opioid Recovery Fund Board (Board) governing council to is responsible for managing the Fund and allocating approve disbursal of the disbursements.
-The Board consists of nine members: (1) a chair funds? appointed by the governor; (2) one appointed by the president of the senate; (3) one appointed by the speaker of the house; (4) three appointed by the governor, one by the speaker, and one by the president of the senate from a list provided by the association of counties; and (5) and appointed by the governor from a list of counties; and (5) one appointed by the governor from a list provided by the municipal association.
+CODE ANN. § 11-58-20 (West 2022).
+Does the law establish a governing council to Yes.
+The South Carolina Opioid Recovery Fund Board is responsible for managing the Fund and allocating disbursements. approve disbursal of the The Board consists of nine members: (1) a chair appointed by funds? the governor; (2) one appointed by the president of the senate; Turrus.
+(3) one appointed by the speaker of the house; (4) three appointed by the governor, one by the speaker, and one by the president of the senate from a list provided by the association of counties; and (5) one appointed by the governor from a list provided by the municipal association.
 S.C.
 CODE ANN. § 11-58- 70 (West 2022).
 Recently proposed None, other than legislation enacted in 2022. legislation